Canada Post: Tracking numbers and barcodes

-Canada Post use 13 digit alphanumeric tracking numbers / barcodes for their pre-printed labels.
-Bar codes consist of two letters, followed by eight sequence digits, and a ninth digit which is the check digit.
+Canada Post uses 13-digit alphanumeric tracking numbers / barcodes for their pre-printed labels.
+Barcodes consist of two letters, followed by eight sequence digits, and a ninth digit which is the check digit.
 The first two letters are the type of service (RN for registered mail, PG for express post envelopes).
-The last two characters are the letters CA. The check digit ignores the letters and only concern itself with the first 8 numeric digits.
-The scheme is to multiply each of those 8 digits by a different weighting factor, (8 6 4 2 3 5 9 7).
+The last two characters are the letters CA. The check digit ignores the letters and only concern itself with the first eight numeric digits.
+The scheme is to multiply each of those eight digits by a different weighting factor, (8 6 4 2 3 5 9 7).
 Add up the total of all of these multiplications and divide by 11.
 The remainder after dividing by 11 gives a number from 0 to 10.
 Subtracting this from 11 gives a number from 1 to 11.
 That result is the check digit, except in the two cases where it is 10 or 11.
-If 10 it is then changed to a 0, and if 11 then it is changed to a 5.
+If 10, it is then changed to a 0, and if 11, it is changed to a 5.
 The check digit may be used to verify if a barcode scan is correct, or if a manual entry of the barcode is correct.
 The system of barcode digit checking is referred to as Modulo 11 or Modulus 11 digit calculation.

-Canada Post use 16-digit numeric tracking numbers / barcodes for parcels that originate from a Canada Post post office.
-The first 7 digits are the reference numbers for the specific post office that the package originated.
+Canada Post uses 16-digit numeric tracking numbers / barcodes for parcels that originate from a Canada Post post office.
+The first seven digits are the reference numbers for the specific post office that the package originated.
 A Modulus 10 digit calculation is used to verify that the barcode has been read correctly, also referred to as the Luhn algorithm.
-USPS and Canada Post both use the same system to verify the barcodes, with a difference that USPS uses a 20 digit numeric tracking number.
+USPS and Canada Post both use the same system to verify the barcodes, with a difference that USPS uses a 20-digit numeric tracking number.
 These types of barcodes are referred to as GS1-128.